-My research is interdisciplinary in nature and draws on geography, psychology and social science to explore how people relate with their environment.
-I have a longstanding interest in using creative and innovative methods to engage diverse publics, including mental models interviews, deliberative workshops, role play, semi-structured interviews, mobile and photographic methods.
-I am particularly interested in the potential of such methods to help articulate more intangible relationships with nature.
+My interdisciplinary research draws on geography, psychology, and social science and I have a longstanding interest in using creative and innovative methods to engage diverse publics.
+I am particularly interested in intergenerational research and the potential of creative methods to help people connect with nature and articulate intangible relationships with their environments.

 I am currently leading UKRI funded project, ‘Understanding Older people’s PerspecTives and Imaginaries of Climate change (OPTIC): emplaced creativity to improve environments for healthy ageing’ together with colleagues in the Centre for Ageing and Dementia Research, the Centre for Innovative Ageing, and the School of Geography.
 The project seeks to use creative methods (comics, mobile interviews, video) with intergenerational groups to understand older people’s climate change perceptions, imaginaries and behaviours.
 The aim is to help create environments for ageing that offer greater health and wellbeing benefits, while contributing to more sustainable futures.